-In season from September to April, these delicious and juicy shellfish will be on every hotel and restaurant menu, and in every fishmongers in Norfolk during this time.
+In season from September to April, these delicious and juicy shellfish will be on every hotel and restaurant menu, and in every fishmonger in Norfolk during this time.

-Get your mussel fix at The White Horse Inn in Brancaster Staithe, where they serve a mean moules frites accompanied by glorious views across the marshes, or at the slightly more formal Titchwell Manor, just up the road.
+Get your mussel fix at The Crab Hut right on the harbour, The White Horse Inn in Brancaster Staithe, where they serve a mean Moules Frites accompanied by glorious views across the marshes, or at the slightly more formal Titchwell Manor, just up the road.

 Stiffkey Blue Cockles

 Known as Stewkey Blues because of their distinctive grey-blue colour, cockles from Stiffkey (pronounced stew•key) are generally held to be the best cockles in the UK.
 The muddy creeks here provide a good habitat for cockles to flourish, where they live buried an inch under the muddy sand.

 Stiffkey cockles are still harvested traditionally by hand, using broad rakes and nets, and are best enjoyed by the sea, with vinegar and a sprinkle of pepper.

 RELATED POST: Restaurants in Sheringham – 16 Best Places to Eat

 The humble oyster was once a staple of Norfolk coastal communities, where the shallow bays and inlets are full of cold clear water and natural nutrients, perfect for oysters to flourish.